yoursmanjunad/Impact-Training/Day_19/README.md

 - We traverse in Tree using `BFS` in Level Order.
 ### Types of Binary Tree:
   - **Full Binary Tree** - If a Tree having every node has 0 or 2 nodes children.
 If having 1 child, it's not a full binary tree
+  - `The number of Leaf nodes = number of internal nodes+1`
 ![FBT](https://image2.slideserve.com/4451147/full-binary-tree-l.jpg)
   - **Degenerate Tree** - Every internal node has one child, such trees are performed as Linked List.
 ![](https://www.win.tue.nl/~kbuchin/teaching/JBP030/notebooks/bst-height5.png)
   - **Skewed Binary Tree** - Same as Degenerated Tree in which either dominated by Left nodes or the Right nodes.
 ![SBT](https://www.gatevidyalay.com/wp-content/uploads/2018/07/Skewed-Binary-Tree-Example.png)